Skip to content

 The Patient Expectation Shift

 Patients in 2026 expect immediate response.
-Convenience is a top factor for 72% of patients choosing a dental provider, according to the ADA.
+Convenience is a top factor for 72% of patients choosing a dental provider, according to BrightLocal.
 And 77% want online booking capability, but only 26% of practices currently offer it.
 A virtual receptionist closes both gaps at once: instant phone response plus real-time scheduling.

 AI Virtual Receptionist vs. Live Answering Service vs. Chatbot: What's the Difference?